Westbury White Horse: Origins

+A fox hunting report in a London newspaper of October 1801 mentions the "Westbury White Horse" by that name.

 Modern history

+During the 19th century the horse was periodically reshaped and repaired.

+A claim that the horse commemorated the Battle of Ethandune was made in a booklet produced by a local printer, William Michael, in 1864.

-By 1872 the horse was considered to have lost shape, by the chalk repeatedly growing over and being recut.
-In 1873 it was remodelled by a committee, and at the same time substantial edging-stones were added all around the perimeter, to prevent the shape from changing again.
+By 1872, the horse was considered to have lost its shape, by the chalk repeatedly growing over and being re-cut.
+In 1873, it was remodelled by a committee, and at the same time substantial edging-stones were added all around the perimeter, to prevent the shape from changing again.